ellen-ying/PB4A7_QuantitativeApplications/summative/exploratory/20221215_manipulation_testing.md

 Yurun (Ellen) Ying
 2022-12-15

-## Testing for density discontinuity at the cutoffpoint
+## Testing for density discontinuity at the cutoff point

 We apply the estimator introduced by [Cattaneo, Jansson, and Ma (2020)](https://doi.org/10.1080/01621459.2019.1635480).
 To test whether